cmusatyalab/elijah-openstack/README.md

-Installation (on working Openstack)
+Installation (on working OpenStack)
 -----------------------------------

 If you have already running OpenStack, please follow this instruction.

 1. At a control node

-  - Cloudlet provisioning (Rapid VM provisoning)
+  - Cloudlet provisioning (Rapid VM provisioning)

         > $ sudo fab localhost provisioning_control